kubevirt/kubevirt.github.io/_posts/2019-10-16-KubeVirt_k8s_crio_from_scratch_installing_kubernetes.md

 k8s-test.local# wget https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```

-The version of CNI has to be checked and ensured that is the `0.3.1` version, otherwise,G it has to be changed, in this example the version `0.2.0` is replaced by the `0.3.1`:
+The version of CNI has to be checked and ensured that is the `0.3.1` version, otherwise, it has to be changed, in this example the version `0.2.0` is replaced by the `0.3.1`:
 ```
 k8s-test.local# grep cniVersion kube-flannel.yml
       "cniVersion": "0.2.0",